user profile avatar

 Bio

-I am currently a senior at Western High School, where I have worked hard to earn my AICE diploma.
-As captain of the state-winning cheer team, I have developed leadership skills and a strong work ethic, while also staying actively involved in numerous school clubs.
+I currently attend the University of Miami, with a major in Legal Studies.
+I am a graduate of Western High School, where I worked hard to earn my AICE diploma.
+As captain of the state-winning cheer team, I developed leadership skills and a strong work ethic, while also staying actively involved in numerous school clubs.
 My passion for helping others and advocating for justice has inspired me to pursue a career as a lawyer.
 I am excited to further my education and take the next step toward achieving my dream of making a positive impact in the legal field.

 Education